raveclassic/frp-ts/readme.md

 ## Overview

 This library provides an **experimental** `TypeScript` implementation of an "Applicative Data-Driven Computation" described by [Conal Elliot](http://conal.net/) in his [paper](http://conal.net/papers/data-driven/paper.pdf).
+The implementation is a push-pull model with atomic updates (means it is glitch-free, no [diamond shape problem](https://stackoverflow.com/a/56523673/1961479)).

-Based on and ready to be used with the gorgeous [fp-ts](https://github.com/gcanti/fp-ts).
+Based on and is ready to be used with the gorgeous [fp-ts](https://github.com/gcanti/fp-ts).

 **Table of contents**